-These simple plugins take a seventh order (O7A) ambisonic mix and convert it to a lower resolution first, second or third order mix (O1A, O2A or O3A).
+These simple plugins take a third order (O3A) ambisonic mix and convert it to a lower resolution first order (O1A) or second order (O2A) mix.
 In all cases, the SN3D convention is used.

 These plugins are extremely simple and just reduce the channel count in use by discarding the later channels, which has the effect of reducing the spatial detail of the mix.